Robert Hathaway: Rule

-In 1929, Hathaway met Sibyl Beaumont, dame of Sark in the Channel Islands and widowed mother of seven children.
-She was three years his senior.
+In 1929, Hathaway met Sibyl Beaumont, dame of Sark in the Channel Islands and the widowed mother of seven children.
 The couple dated for twelve days before marrying at St Marylebone Parish Church on 5 November 1929.

 They immediately moved to her native island, where Hathaway was astonished to learn that, according to the feudal custom, he had become jure uxoris seigneur of the island upon their marriage.
 Due to her strong personality, the dame nevertheless remained the island's effective ruler and influenced Hathaway's decisions during Chief Pleas meetings.
 The marriage was very happy, but the "Yankee Seigneur", as he was called, was troubled by the fact that the island he ruled was not large enough for a golf course.

-Shortly after the German occupation of France during World War II, Sark too was occupied.
-The Hathaways decided not to flee their territory, but allowed inhabitants to do so; a vast majority remained.
-The seigneur was deported to the continent and interned in Ilag VII in Laufen which is located in Bavaria in Germany in February 1943, and remained there for the remainder of the war.
-His eldest stepson, the Royal Air Force officer Francis William Beaumont, was killed during the Liverpool Blitz, which left the seigneur's stepgrandson, Michael Beaumont, as heir apparent.
+Shortly after the German occupation of France during World War II, Sark, too, was occupied.
+The Hathaways decided not to flee their territory, but allowed inhabitants to do so; the vast majority remained.
+The seigneur was deported to the continent and interned in Ilag VII in Laufen, which is located in Bavaria in Germany in February 1943, and remained there for the remainder of the war.
+His eldest stepson, the Royal Air Force officer Francis William Beaumont, was killed during the Liverpool Blitz, which left the seigneur's step-grandson, Michael Beaumont, as heir apparent.